 - Small teaspoon for pouring in the sugar

 The discussion in the paragraphs below is very important.
 The children want to get right to the “experiment” but they need to relate it to the lesson.
 Don’t skimp on the explanation!
 Before giving each child their materials, the teacher can explain and demonstrate, as described below.
-Then allow each child, one by one with their own bowl, to see the pepper scattered, touch the soap to the center of the bowl (and remind the child what the soap represents unkind words or actions), let the child take a taste of the sugar, then pour the sugar slowly in a thin stream in the center of the bowl, again reminding them what the sugar represents.
+Then allow each child, one by one with their own bowl, to see the pepper scattered, touch the soap to the center of the bowl (and remind the child what the soap represents unkind words or actions), and let the child take a taste of the sugar, then pour the sugar slowly in a thin stream in the center of the bowl, again reminding them what the sugar represents.

 Sprinkle pepper liberally on the water.
-Tell the children that the pepper represents the people around her — her friends, brothers and sisters, parents and teachers.
-You can name names, and talk about how she interacts with those people in real live.
+Tell the children that the pepper represents the people around her — her friends, brothers, and sisters, parents, and teachers.
+You can name names, and talk about how she interacts with those people in real life.
 Discuss the fact that how we get along with those people is largely determined by how we treat them and speak to them.
 Words can be very powerful tools, either for good or for bad, and it is important to learn positive and kind ways of speaking to our friends.
 If the children are old enough, talk with them about the meaning of the saying, “Sticks and stones can break my bones, but words will break my heart.”

 Now talk about an example of someone who does not use kind words when speaking to others.
 Tell the children that the bar of soap represents negative, harsh language.
 Have the child touch the soap to the center of the water.
 The soap will repel the pepper and will cause it to be dispersed to the sides of the bowl.
 Make the comparison that when we speak unkindly to others, they will not want to be around us, and will want to scatter.